tldrio/tldr-api/review-stan.md

 	unless you have a VERY good reason not too)
 * what is the _models.js_ file? it doesn't define models, it should be renamed to something like modelHelpers.js
+* resourceAuthor - author why complicate things?
+* dateCreated - createdAt (like in rails)
+* lastUpdated - updatedAt (like in rails)
+* getIdFromUrl - computeIdFromUrl, with _get_ there is the idea that you are simply retrieving a value instead of computing it

 ## Better comments needed

 * functions in models.js (use JSDoc format)
+* in models/tldrModels.js
+    * statics and dynamics: of what?, why do i only find statics in the code if dynamics are announced in the comments?
+    * wtf does "craft all the necessary" mean?

 ## API changes needed